jovoro/geminid/README.md

 The format of log times is described according to `strftime(3)`.
 The `docroot` directive is relative to the `serverroot`.
 Log files are relative to `logdir`.
 Certificates are absolute or relative to the cwd of the geminid process, since they tend to live anywhere on the filesystem.
 I don't know if that makes sense to you.
 If it doesn't, let me know - I'd love to hear your thoughts.

+There is the possibility to use IPv6.
+Only one address will be bound, though.
+If you want to use both IPv4 and IPv6 use have to use 4in6.
+On some systems this needs to be enabled explicitly, for example on FreeBSD you'd have to change the following sysctl parameter: `net.inet6.ip6.v6only=0`

 ## Running
 Just run the produced executable geminid.
 Some options are now configurable via command line parameters:
 - `-c <config>`: Path to the configuration file